saurabhp75/saurabhp75.github.io/_notes/python.md

 ### Metaclasses :

 ### Python descriptors :
+Python descriptors gives us a powerful technique to write  reusable code that can be used between classes.

  @classmethod, @staticmethod, and @property.

 The @classmethod and @staticmethod decorators are used to define methods inside a class namespace that are not connected to a particular instance of that class.